The Napa Wine Project

 PROMISE Wine

-Review by Dave 2 Comments
+Review by Dave 6 Comments

 PROMISE Wine is a boutique producer, founded in 2004 by proprietor Stephen McPherson.
 Stephen was introduced to wine early on in his life.
 His family was living in Paris where his father was the headmaster for the American School in Paris.
-Stephen’s father was passionate about wine – even taking classes from Steven Spurrier the British wine expert and wine merchant who was based in Paris at the time (also well known for organizing the now famous Paris Wine Tasting of 1976).
+Stephen’s father was passionate about wine – even taking classes from Steven Spurrier the British wine expert and wine merchant who was based in Paris at the time and is well known for organizing the now famous Paris Wine Tasting of 1976.
 As a result of his father’s interest in wine, Stephen remembers visiting Burgundy and being intrigued even at the age of 10 by the industry.

 Stephen eventually moved to Los Angeles to pursue a career in the entertainment industry.
 His first job was perhaps typical of those who when they are young move to Los Angeles with big aspirations to work in Hollywood – he was a limousine driver.
 In a successful career Stephen ultimately became president of ABC Entertainment for six years.

-When Stephen initially started dating his wife Jennifer he visited her apartment for the first time and noticed a copy of Wine Spectator on one of her tables.
+When Stephen initially started dating his wife Jennifer, he visited her apartment for the first time and noticed a copy of Wine Spectator on one of her tables.
 He questioned her as to why she brought his Wine Spectator magazine over to her own apartment but in actuality she was already a subscriber to the magazine.
 They immediately realized their shared passion for wine.

 The name “Promise” and the label are directly tied to one another.
 This wine is a tribute to his wife and the promise she made Stephen keep to eventually pursue his interest in making wine (incidentally they were married in the Napa Valley).
 The label is a representation of Stephen’s own wedding ring – part titanium and part gold.

-Over lunch with the label designer of the Fiji Water brand – Stephen discussed the need to create a label for PROMISE Wines.
+Over lunch with the label designer of the Fiji Water brand, Stephen discussed the need to create a label for PROMISE Wines.
 Surprisingly merely a few hours later that day the designer sent Stephen a rendition of an elegant design which ultimately became the final label for the Promise Wines.

-Rich dedicated a single block of Cabernet Sauvignon in his Winston Vineyard in Rutherford for the inaugural PROMISE Wine (Stephen calls this the “heart” block based on its central location within the vineyard and presumably one of the vineyard’s sweet spots).
+Rich dedicated a single block of Cabernet Sauvignon in his Winston Vineyard in Rutherford for the inaugural PROMISE Wine; Stephen calls this the “heart” block based on its central location within the vineyard and presumably one of the vineyard’s sweet spots.
 This vineyard formed the core of their Cabernet Sauvignon from 2004 through 2014.
 The wine was made by the Frank Family wine making team for this period of time.

 Select Wines